google/clusterfuzzlite/docs/running_clusterfuzzlite.md

 Coverage report generation uses the corpuses saved by [batch fuzzing] and therefore should only be used if batch fuzzing is enabled.
 It is not required if [batch fuzzing] is enabled, but is strongly recommended.

-Since code coverage report generation uses the corpuses saved by batch fuzzing, it should be used only if batch fuzzing is enabled.
 ![github-actions-coverage-report]

 ### Continuous Builds

-Continuous builds are not actually a mode of running fuzzers but is an additional "task" for ClusterFuzzLite that you can set up (see [subguides]) for instructions specific to your CI system).
+Continuous builds are not actually a mode of running fuzzers but is an additional "task" for ClusterFuzzLite that you can set up.
 Instead of running the fuzzers after building them, the continuous builds task saves the builds for later use by the [code change fuzzing] mode.

 The continuous builds task enables code change fuzzing to identify whether the cause of a crash was introduced by the code change.
 With the continuous builds task, if the cause of the crash was pre-existing, the crash is not reported by code change fuzzing.
 If code change fuzzing is run without the continuous builds task, all crashes will be reported.